cert-manager/cert-manager/README.md

 We also use the #kube-lego channel on kubernetes.slack.com for chat relating to the project.

-Developer documentation should be available soon at [docs/devel](docs/devel).
+Developer documentation is available in the [official documentation](http://cert-manager.readthedocs.io/en/latest/devel/index.html).

 ## Changelog